nightroman/FarNet/FSharpFar/README.md

 ## <a id="configuration"/> Configuration

-Each session is associated with its configuration file path.
+Each session is associated with its configuration file path, existing or not.
-If the file exists then it is used for session configuration on opening.
-Otherwise, this path is just used as a session ID.
+In the latter case, the path is just used as a session ID.

 Editor services use the configuration file in a source file directory.
-If it is missing or there are more than one then the main configuration is used.
+If it is missing or not alone then the main configuration is used.

 The main configuration file is *%FARPROFILE%\FarNet\FSharpFar\main.fs.ini*.

-The configuration format is similar to INI-file format.
+The configuration file format is similar to INI.
-Empty lines and lines staring with `;` are ignored.
+Lines staring with `;` or empty are ignored.
 Keys and values are separated by `=`.
 Switches are just keys without `=`.